hadipourh/CryptoHDL/README.md

 <a name="license"></a>
 # Licenses
-Two types of licenses are used in this repositories, GPL, and BSD.
+Two common types of licenses used in these repositories, are GPL, and BSD.